ankaAR/bestiario5e/_creatures/ghast.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +3 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 ft., one creature.
 Hit: 12 (2d8 + 3) piercing damage.

-***Claws.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Claws.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 10 (2d6 + 3) slashing damage.
 If the target is a creature other than an undead, it must succeed on a DC 10 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.